 My brother-in-law Khaled is from Ouzoud in Morocco, a picturesque village nestled in the foothills of the Atlas mountains.
-It’s a beautiful part of the world; there’s a magnificent waterfall, huge valleys filled with olive trees and barley, all surrounded by the red earth of the rolling hills.
-It’s one of the loveliest, most relaxing places I’ve ever been to.
-Of course, there are some excellent things to eat there too!
+It's a beautiful part of the country; there's a magnificent waterfall, huge valleys filled with olive trees and barley, all surrounded by the red earth of the rolling hills.
+It's one of the loveliest, most relaxing places I've ever been to.
+Of course, there are some excellent things to eat here too.

 Clearly, one of the main attractions of Morocco, for me, is the food.
 It's famed for the Tagine, the iconic red clay dish with a conical lid, and many dishes will be cooked and also served in it.
 This omelette was a regular brunch during our stay in Ouzoud, and I love the simplicity of it.
 There are a fair number of ingredients, but the process is straight forward; it's essentially a rustic, lightly spiced ragout made from peppers, tomatoes and lemon, and finished with some lightly beaten eggs.
 I love the addition of chopped lemon, pith and skin and all.
 It adds a wonderful zing and depth of flavour.

 You'll need either a tagine or a heavy based frying pan with lid, measuring about 22cm in diameter.

 - 4 eggs

 - 1 tablespoon extra virgin olive oil